 The truth is hidden under things you don’t want to look at or consider.
-It can hurt or be inconvenient at the present time, yet it’s still the truth and will be the truth tomorrow and next week.
-The truth doesn’t change, it’s only people’s ability to accept the truth that eventually changes.“
+It can hurt or be an inconvenient truth you didn’t expect at that time, yet it’s still the truth and will be the truth tomorrow and next week.
+The truth doesn’t change, it’s only people’s ability to accept the truth that eventually changes.

-- You don’t want opinions or advice you want solutions, the truth.
+- You don’t want opinions or advice you need solutions, the truth.

-- The truth already resides within you before you ask anyone.
+- The truth already resides within you long before you ask anyone else.

 - The truth comes to you from “us.”

-How It Works: Asking others to tell you the truth will never be your truth.
+HOW IT WORKS: Asking others to tell you the truth will never be your truth.
 In fact, when you don’t like the answer you get you may even blame them for telling you what they did.
-You may decide they don’t know you or care about you when in reality, it wasn’t fair to ask anyone to tell you your truth.
+You may decide they don’t know you or care about you when in reality, it wasn’t fair to ask them to tell you your truth.
 It’s not that they always give bad advice, just that it’s not your truth.
 For starters, consider who you are asking for the truth that you are seeking.